GregDuncan086/Command-and-Conquer-Fan-Page/README.md

 - **Test**

-I cliekd the Welcome link in the navigation bar.
+I clicked the Welcome link in the navigation bar and it redirected me to the page.

 - **Result**